kinderp/3183/README.md

 TOET_DEST_LANG         | destination translation lang | `str` (e.g. `it`)
 TOET_LOAD_VOCABULARIES | load translations from disk  | `int` (e.g. `1` or `0`)

-See [here](https://github.com/kinderp/3183/blob/master/examples/vocabularies_generator.py) or below for a full code example of a vocabularies generator
+See [here](https://github.com/kinderp/3183/blob/master/examples/vocabularies_generator.py) for a working code example or below for a teorical one of a vocabularies generator

 ```python
 from toet.utils import Translator